-This information is provided – in pursuance of Section 13 of Legislative Decree no. 196/2003 and following UE Regulation 679/2019 (GDPR) – to any entity having to do with the web-based services that are made available by the Anice s.r.l. (“Anice”) via electronic networks as from the following address:
+This information is provided – in pursuance of Article 13 of UE Regulation 679/2016 (GDPR) – to any entity having to do with the web-based services that are made available by the Anice s.r.l. (“Anice”) via electronic networks as from the following address:

 which corresponds to the home page of Anice’s official web site.

-The information provided only applies to Anice’s web site and does not concern any web sites that may be visited by an user via external links.
+The information provided only applies our web site and does not concern any web sites that may be visited by an user via external links.

 Visiting this site may result into the processing of data concerning identified or identifiable persons.

-The data controller is Anice s.r.l. with headquarters in Via Torre Pellice 17, 10156 Torino, Italy.
+The data controller is Anice s.r.l. with headquarters in Via Torre Pellice 17, 10156 Turin, Italy.

 Place Where Data Is Processed

-The processing operations related to the web-based services that are made available via this website are carried out at the aforementioned office of Anice.
+The processing operations related to the web-based services that are made available via this website are carried out at the aforementioned office.

 No data resulting from web-based services is either communicated or disseminated.

-Any personal data that is provided by users requesting to be sent information materials such as bulletins, newsletters, information materials, answers to questions, decisions and sundry provisions, etc. or to send curriculum vitae is only used to provide the service and/or discharge the tasks requested and is disclosed to third parties only if this is necessary for the said purposes.
+Any personal data that is provided by users in order to send an information request or a message or to send curriculum vitae is only used to provide the service and/or discharge the tasks requested, is store for the period of time which is necessary in order to fulfill the request and is disclosed to third parties only if this is necessary for the said purposes.

 Categories of Processed Data